Inside The Exhibition Box: How White Sexual Imperialism Has Trapped Asian American Women

 In the zoo-like exhibition, Moy was instructed to continuously perform an extreme version of her daily routine, all while on display in a glass box.
 She drank tea and ate rice with chopsticks as white museum-goers peered and commented on her appearance.

-Narrators accompanied Moy’s performance, emphasizing her docility and pointing out different parts of her “exotic” physique to audience members.
+Narrators accompanied Moy’s performance, emphasising her docility and pointing out different parts of her “exotic” physique to audience members.

 The fact that the first Chinese woman in America’s ticket to the United States came at the price of her objectification is important to note, because it forever set the precedent for white interaction with Asian women.
 Moy, and subsequently, all Asian women, being introduced to America as a larger-than-life docile fantasy created an unshakeable association between Asian women and traits like demure, exotic and serving.
 Following Moy’s arrival to America, multiple companies within the United States began piloting picture bride systems, which gave white American men the power to pick and order women and girls from East Asia like commodities out of catalogues.